twilio/twilio-chat-console-webapp.js/README.md

 Also, you will need to create credentials in the [Twilio Console](https://www.twilio.com/console/chat/credentials) with created certificates and app identifiers and store it in `configuration.json` file.

-FCM configuration is provided to the web console app with help of `credentials.json` file:
 1. You can get the Firebase configuration for the web app through Firebase Console
 2. The configuration you got then should be stored in the `fcmConfig` -> `firebaseConfig` JSON object.
 3. The `manifest.json` configuration should be saved in the `fcmConfig` -> `manifest` JSON object.